SchwarzIT/go-template/README.md

 ## Options

-To get an overview of all options that can be set for the template you can take a look at the [options definition file](pkg/gotemplate/options.go), run the CLI or check out the [testing example values file](pkg/gotemplate/testdata/values.yml).
+To get an overview of all options that can be set for the template you can take a look at the [options docs](docs/options.md), run the CLI or check out the [testing example values file](pkg/gotemplate/testdata/values.yml).

 ## Maintainers